 On the other hand, if at the time of the making of the contract, compulsory powers are in existence, the exercise of which may affect the contract, a party knowing of those powers cannot rely on the fact that they are subsequently exercised as a defence to his breach of contract.
 The exercise of the compulsory powers was event which might have been anticipated and guarded against in the contract.
-Also, a continuing contract is not discharged by a prohibitive regulation which may be determined or varied and leaves a substantial part of the contract capable of execution.
-So, where a notification regulating retail prices was issued which did not make performance of the contact impossible or unlawful, the parties were not discharged.
+Also, a were not discharged.
 But if a contract to be performed in a foreign country becomes illegal owing to a change in the law of that country, the contract is discharged.